Markounda

-Markounda is a sub-prefecture and town in the Ouham Prefecture of the north-western Central African Republic.
+Markounda, formerly Fort-Brusseaux, is a sub-prefecture and town in the Ouham Prefecture of the north-western Central African Republic.
 The sub-prefecture borders with Chad.

 History

+Codos rebels from Chad attacked Markounda on 9 November 1984, killed the town's police commissioner, and briefly occupied it for several hours.
+Later, they withdrew to Chad when they heard reinforcement forces would come to the town.
+The reinforcement forces of the Presidential guard were sent to Markounda, and as they arrived on 10 November, they did not encounter any rebels.

 On 1 May 2014 Séléka rebels supported by Chadian mercenaries took control of Markounda from Revolution and Justice armed group.
 On 19 April 2021 Markounda was recaptured by government forces.